OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 - MSTG‑NETWORK‑1: "Data is encrypted on the network with TLS.
 The secure channel is used consistently throughout the app."
 - MSTG‑NETWORK‑2: "The TLS settings are in line with current best practices, or as close as possible if the mobile operating system does not support the recommended standards."
-- MSTG‑NETWORK‑3: "The app verifies the X.509 certificate of the remote endpoint when the secure channel is established.
-Only certificates signed by a trusted CA are accepted."
 - MSTG‑NETWORK‑5: "The app doesn't rely on a single insecure communication channel (e-mail or SMS) for critical operations such as enrollment and account recovery."

 #### CWE